jatinganhotra/jatinganhotra.github.com/source/_posts/2013-03-23-from-disqus-to-intensedebate-and-back-again.markdown

 {% img /images/Disqus_Discovery_Ads.png 650 200 Disqus Discovery Ads %}

 **Disqus**, how could you?
 Come on.!!
 I don't want ads on my blog.
 I hate ads.
 Now I have to remove you.
 But where will I turn?
-But, there's a way this **New Promoted Discovery** can be turned off.
+Fortunately, there's a way this **New Promoted Discovery** can be turned off.
 Phew !! :)

 <br/>
 {% img right /images/Disqus_Discovery_settings.png 500 150 Disqus Discovery Settings %}